Ohver822/McDonaldsMenuAnalysis/README.md

 What are the top 5 highest calorie items per meal type?

-Which meal type contains the most items exceeding 750 calories?

 How many items contain more than 750 calories?
 Which items are they?

 Do the top 5 items with the highest Trans Fat, Saturated Fat, & Total Fat exceed 750 calories?

-If an item has high fat from calories does it correlate to a rise in overall calories?

 At which percentage of fat does an item start exceeding 750 calories?